anjalis17/win2024-cs107e-project/proposal.md

 •   Support for double/triple row animation clearing
 •   Servo motor/vibration triggered when user clears row
 •   Visible queue of next 3 pieces
-•   Graphics optimized to the extent where the whole screen is not redrawn for each change made

 Layer 3 (P3) - The Cherries on Top :)
 ---------------------